rencewang/spotlist-analysis/Features.md

 *Future Scope (Phase 2)*
 - **Radar Chart**: Comparison of calculated normalized scores (Diversity, Hipster, Pop).
 - **Venn Diagram**: Intersection of Track IDs.

+## 4. Personal History
+*Future Scope (Phase 3)*
+- **Listening History**: Upload personal listening data exported from Spotify, display as timeline and daily activity, with analytics.
+- **Today in History**: Know what you were listening to years ago on this day